-No fancy equipment is needed for this easy crepe recipe.
+No fancy equipment needed for this easy crepe recipe.
 Mix flour, milk, eggs and baking powder in a blender to make these crepes for breakfast or dessert!

 If you are intimidated to make crepes, fear no more!
 This crepe recipe is so easy you will wonder why you waited this long to make them.
 We make these crepes all the time for breakfast, but they're also wonderful as a dessert.
 You probably have all the ingredients you need in your pantry, so let's get started!

 What are Crepes?

 We love having crepes for breakfast or a fun dessert when you top it with whipped cream!
 This is another recipe of my sister's that we've adopted into our own kitchen.
 The kids get super excited when they hear me yell, "Time for crepes!"

 Crepes are basically thin French-style pancakes.
 They can be rolled, folded, stuffed, layered, and served sweet or savory.
 It's a simple batter cooked in a stove top skillet then topped with whatever you like!

 Can you guess what goes into a crepe to make them so thin and delicate?
 Not much!
 Here's what you need to make the best crepes (and they're all staple pantry items!)